Fikiry/stackoverflow/README.md

 # Simulink Model for MPC-LQR-LPV Controller

 ## Overview
-This Simulink model implements an MPC-LQR-LPV controller for a nonlinear half-car active suspension system with electro-hydraulic actuators.
-The control strategy aims to reduce system complexity while ensuring stability using Quadratic Stability conditions.
+An MPC-LQR-LPV controller for a nonlinear half-car active suspension system with electro-hydraulic actuators is implemented in this Simulink model.
+By employing quadratic stability requirements, the control technique seeks to maintain system stability while reducing system complexity by controlling the suspension actively by employing an MPC-LQR-LPV controller with Quadratic Stability Conditions and Attraction Sets

 ## Files
 - `LPV_Model.m`: Defines the LPV model dynamics.